 Haggle for coin if you wish, then accept the contract to officially start this quest.
 Apply Insectoid Oil to your Silver Sword, then head west into the nearby cave, where you may want to use some Cat if you find things a bit too dark.
 Not much detail is necessary, here, as the cave is essentially a giant loop, intermittenly scattered with your typical cave-bound ingredients.
 Otherwise, there are a few bits of loot you can pry out of objects, but nothing too lucrative.

 As for the inhabitants, inside the cave you’ll find around a half-dozen Arachnomorphs (level forty-three), whose level exceeds the stated level on the quest by a bit.
-Hopefully you’re high enough level (thirty-eight or higher) so you don’t have any skulls.
+Hopefully you’re high enough level (thirty-eight or higher) so you don’t have to deal with any skulls.
 Two isolated Arachnomorphs can be found in side tunnels, while the final four (including a massive - but curiously not any stronger - variant) dwell in a large chamber to the north.

 Arachnomorphs are no more diffiult to face here than they were in Hearts of Stone, they’re capable of melee attacks, which they like to employ after shooting entangling webbing at you.
 They don’t have to use this webbing to precede an attack, however, and won’t do so if you’re close enough, and since Quen completely blocks the web attack with little drain in stamina, you can easily kill these bugs by keeping the active Quen sign up, advancing towards them slowly, and attacking when you’re within range.